 where the position $z=-\infty$ is far enough in the bulk phase such that the field is zero.
 With this method, it is possible to "split" the total potential into separate contributions from lipid and water molecules.
-The program g_potential divides the box in slices and sums all charges of the atoms in each slice.
+The program gmx potential divides the box in slices and sums all charges of the atoms in each slice.
 It then integrates this charge density to give the electric field, which is in turn integrated to give the potential.
 Charge density, electric field, and potential are written to xvgr input files.

-The program g_traj is a very simple analysis program.
+The program gmx traj is a very simple analysis program.
 All it does is print the coordinates, velocities, or forces of selected atoms.
 It can also calculate the center of mass of one or more molecules and print the coordinates of the center of mass to three files.
 By itself, this is probably not a very useful analysis, but having the coordinates of selected molecules or atoms can be very handy for further analysis, not only in interfacial systems.

-The program g_density also calculates the density of groups, but takes the masses into account and gives a plot of the density against a box axis.
+The program gmx density calculates the mass density of groups and gives a plot of the density against a box axis.
 This is useful for looking at the distribution of groups or atoms across the interface.